Interesting Tick Facts

 Unlike many other biting pests, ticks are adapted to feed for long periods of time.
 They bury their curved teeth deeply into the skin of a host, so they can remain securely attached for days on end to eat.
 It’s important to note that ticks typically require 24-48 hours of feeding before they can successfully transmit infections like Lyme disease, so prompt removal is crucial.

 Were you surprised by any of these tick facts?
 Ticks may pose a threat to our health, especially during the summer when people – and pets alike – spend increased amounts of time in the great outdoors.
 However, that doesn’t mean we all have to stay bunkered down on house arrest over the next few weeks.
-If you plan on taking advantage of the warm weather by hiking, biking, camping or going on an outdoor adventure this season, just make sure to follow these five tips to prevent tick bites.
+If you plan on taking advantage of the warm weather by hiking, biking, camping or going on an outdoor adventure this season.

 What is a Termite Inspection and Do You Need One?